-United Airlines is Planning to Fly from New York JFK Airport again in 2021, after a 6 year hiatus, and to “compete aggressively” on premium transcontinental routes to California.
+United Airlines Will Fly from New York JFK Airport again starting March 28, 2021, after a 6 year hiatus, “competing aggressively” on premium transcontinental routes to California.
 United will face competition from JetBlue Mint on the A321, the only U.S. carrier to offer a suite with closing doors in its business class.

 It was certainly a head scratcher for many New Yorkers when United stopped flying from JFK in 2015, consolidating all of its international operations and even most domestic flights at Newark Airport EWR.
 While Newark is great if you live in New Jersey or perhaps near the Port Authority, where you can take a New Jersey Transit train, it's fairly inconvenient for many in New York City to get to, especially if coming from the East side of the city.